Regex Search and Replace¶

 |---|---|---|---|

-| replaced_text | STRING | The resulting text after all matches of the pattern have been replaced. | Contact me at [REDACTED] or [REDACTED]. |
+| replaced_text | STRING | The resulting text after applying the regex replacement to all matches. | Contact me at |

 Important Notes¶